UK council rejects Celtique Energie's fracking proposal

 Celtique Energie could not immediately be reached for comment.

-Celtique holds 16 licenses for exploratory drilling in five countries in Europe, it says on its website.
-It holds four licenses for the Central Weald basin in southern England, which is estimated to hold a substantial amount of untapped reserves of gas or oil.
+Celtique holds 16 licences for exploratory drilling in five countries in Europe, it says on its website.
+It holds four licences for the Central Weald basin in southern England, which is estimated to hold a substantial amount of untapped reserves of gas or oil.
+(Reporting by Nina Chestney; editing by Jane Baird)